matthiasmullie/mullie.eu/contact.md

 Good times!

-Being all excited about open-source, but craving an technical challenge, [Wikipedia](http://www.wikipedia.org/) was my next adventure.
+Being all excited about open-source, but craving an technical challenge, [Wikipedia](http://www.wikipedia.org/) bacame my next adventure.
 And boy, was I not disappointed to work with world-class colleagues on this top-tier website!
 An application of this size & traffic sure it something else.

 I care about code architecture.
 I love hard challenges, clean code & learning